JetBrains/intellij-sdk-docs/topics/products/phpstorm/php_open_api_breaking_changes_203.md

 The following changes were introduced:
 * New PSI elements `PhpAttribute` and `PhpAttributesList` were added.

-* Possible attributes’ owners (`com.jetbrains.php.lang.psi.elements.Function`, `com.jetbrains.php.lang.psi.elements.Parameter`, and so on) can now have zero or more instances of `PhpAttributesList` as first children.
+* Possible attributes' owners (`com.jetbrains.php.lang.psi.elements.Function`, `com.jetbrains.php.lang.psi.elements.Parameter`, and so on) can now have zero or more instances of `PhpAttributesList` as first children.
 This means that now it is not safe to assume that `PhpPsiElement#getFirstChild` will return some token.
 We encourage finding the needed tokens by `IElementType` manually.

 * If a PHPDoc comment of a named element is preceded by `PhpAttribute`, it will not be a sibling of a named element, but rather a child.
 We encourage using `PhpNamedElement#getDocComment` (which is already updated to reflect the changes) instead of finding the PHPDoc comment manually.